shama/napa/README.md

 ## usage

-Install with `npm install napa` then setup your local `package.json` scripts as such:
+Install with `npm install napa --save-dev` then setup your local `package.json` scripts as such:

 ```json
 {